root-project/root/tree/ntuple/v7/doc/tuning.md

     e.g. ones that are caused by changing experimental conditions during data taking

   - The average over a window of the last $k$ clusters, possibly with exponential smoothing.
-    More accurate than just the last cluster but also more code to implement.
+    More code compared to the average compression factor or all so-far written clusters.
+    It would be faster in adjusting to systematic changes in the data set, e.g. ones that are caused by changing experimental conditions during data taking.
-    Could be a viable option if cluster compression ratios turn out to change significantly.
+    Could be a viable option if cluster compression ratios turn out to change significantly in a single file.

   - Calculate the cluster compression ratio from column-based individual estimators.
     More complex to implement and to recalculate the estimator on every fill,